EricssonResearch/dnt/doc/srv6.md

 member12 = edit ipv6_outer.func=1 ipv6_outer.flowid=0x12222, send if3
 ```

+**Note:** for SRv6 the `writeseq` action is required to add the sequence number to the PREOF SID.
+For TSN R-TAG and PseudoWire d-ACH it happens automatically after the `add rtag` and `add dcw` actions, because those headers are designed to hold the sequence number.
+The SID on the other hand is just an IPv6 address, and R2DTWO cannot automatically determine that it is meant to hold a PREOF sequence number.

 The  NNI flow entries will identify the flows based on the `flowid`.
 After identification we read the sequence number from the `seq` field of the SID, remove the outer IPv6 header and after elimination it is sent to the egress UNI interface.

 ```